 There is quote from from Reverend Elwood Worchester, “I knows my own river and my own hunting ground, but Mattie, sir. knows everything He’s been walking all over the island since he was a child and you can’t lose him anywhere”

 I learn that Ktaqmkuk is the Mi’kmaq word for Newfoundland, meaning “land across the water.”
 Writing on the banners mentions oral stories of seasonal canoe treks from Cape Breton to Newfoundland for trapping, fishing and trading.
 I think about how it was a six hour trip. in a ocean-going ferry (in my post J.T.
 Cheeseman Provincial Park, NFLD).
 Crossing in a canoe seems impressive and scary.

 Over the bridge on the left is Gros Morne Mountain, I see the sign for the hike but I drive by.
 I have to tilt my head sideways to see all the way to the barren rock top.
-I hope to hike up to the summit on this trip, but not today or tomorrow.
-I have Western Brook Pond to tackle first.
-Please join me again as I explore NFLD
+I would love to hike up to the summit but I have lots of great things planned, Please join me again as I head to Trout River, NFLD

 Happy travels from Maritimemac